Pirate IMG Sports Network

 Pirate Football On The Radio

 Rounding out the broadcast team are sideline reporter Marty Feurer and network engineer/producer David Horn.
-Feurer, who will begin his 20th year on the network this fall, serves as public affairs director for Time Warner Cable's Wilmington division.
-The 2012 campaign will mark Horn's seventh year with the Pirate IMG Radio Network.
+Feurer, who will begin his 21st year on the network this fall, serves as director of development for Battleship North Carolina in Wilmington.
+The 2013 campaign will mark Horn's eighth year with the Pirate IMG Radio Network.
 Horn, who currently works as a weekday morning news anchor for the North Carolina News Network, will also serve as booth host in addition to his engineering and production responsibilities.

 100,000-Watt Flagship Steers Pirate IMG Radio Network

-WNCT-FM's powerful signal provides expanded coverage for ECU sports, extending to Raleigh (to the west), southern Virginia (to the north) and up and down the North Carolina coastline.
+WNCT-FM's powerful signal provides expanded coverage for ECU sports, extending to Raleigh (to the west), southern Virginia (to the north), northern South Carolina (to the south) and up and down the North Carolina coastline.